 Just before going to sleep, we played a bit with his Nerf toy.
 I forgot to include it in my “Hands-off” list.
 He was a total sweetheart.
 He was back to his usual lovable self.
 A complete turn around from his earlier behavior.
 Like calmness and peace after the storm.
 Just before going to bed, we reviewed his assignment.
 It was all about “Respect” and who should he respect.
 What a coincidence, right?
 We all learned respect in the most dramatic way that day and it was something that will stick in our memory for a long, long time.
 After praying and reading his favorite kid’s prayer-book, he kissed me good night.
 He also made sure that his first fallen baby tooth inside the treasure chest was safely tucked under his pillow.
 He told me, “I want to make sure the Tooth Fairy finds it.”
 I stayed with him for a while until he fell asleep.
 As I watched him go to sleep, I quietly told myself, “Now, it’s time to call the Tooth Fairy.”

-Today, get to know these beautiful blogger friends and their wonderful entries.
-Their love for life and their families shines brightly with each post.
+Today, get to know our blogger friends and their wonderful entries.

 For those who wish to join in this week’s challenge, here’s a link and the widget.
 Have a great time making wonderful memories.